dr-natetorious/book-Fuzz_Testing/Chapters/0_Introduction.md

 **Most importantly, you now think like a fuzzer.** Instead of asking "what should I test?" you're asking "what assumptions am I making about input validity?"
 Instead of writing tests for expected behaviors, you're ready to validate that applications handle the unexpected gracefully.
 Instead of hoping edge cases won't cause problems, you'll systematically explore them during development when fixes are easy.

 The journey from manual testing to systematic exploration starts with understanding why automation scales beyond human capabilities.
-You've got that understanding.
-Time to put it into practice.
+You've got that understanding—time to put it into practice.